CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ```
 {% end raw %}

+Note that it's prefixed with {% raw %} `%prod` {% end raw %} to single out the production environment, effectively giving no explicit configuration for development so we can use the test container out of the box before production.

 - **Configuration Injection**: Managing application settings
 - **Vert.x Compatibility**: Reactive programming support
 - **GitHub OAuth2 Flow**: Implementing OAuth2 authentication